 I would start with this specific order.
 About page, in my opinion, should be present on your blog from day one.
 Because it’s the primary place where your audience gets a proper acquaintance with you and makes a decision, to come back to this blog every again or not.

 Don’t be shy and be yourself!
 Honest bloggers who don’t pretend to be something different from who they really are, always attract more attention.
-People feel the real story immediately, they tend to follow you and your updates.
-I encourage everyone to be genuine from day one and change your about page along the way.
+People feel the real story right away, they tend to follow you and your updates.
+I encourage everyone to be genuine from day one and change their about page along the way.

 Avoid the following mistakes:

-- Writing it from the third person, this is not a Wikipedia article about you.
+- Writing it in the third person, this is not a Wikipedia article about you.

 - Making the About page too generic and impersonal.

 - Having just a long text with no images or photos.